miklevin/MikeLev.in/_posts/2025-09-12-web-cleanup-ai-readability-htmx.md

-perfect opportunity to test the new *partial install* feature that I added with the `nix develop .#dev` command which lets me run the installation procedure without automatically doing the `git pull` that does the auto-update off the GitHub repo thus writing-over and cancelling out my new local work, haha!
-I wrote an accidental *Useless Machine* aka "Leave Me Alone Box" haha!
+perfect opportunity to test the new *partial install* feature that I added with the `nix develop .#dev` command which lets me run the installation procedure without automatically doing the `git pull` that does the auto-update off the GitHub repo thus writing-over and cancelling out my new local work, ahaha!
+I wrote an accidental *Useless Machine* aka "Leave Me Alone Box" ahaha!
 And I had to support optionally disabling the auto-update if I wanted to test anything that was part of the installation procedure.
 And this is perfect.